tonifrankola/docs-monitor/how-to/computers/add-citrix-servers.md

 date: 30/6/2017
 ---

 If you have a __Citrix 7.x environment__ and you plan to __monitor user sessions and application usage__, there are just a few easy steps that you need to follow to get started.
+You need to add both __Delivery Controller servers__ and __Virtual Delivery Agent servers__ to the monitoring.

 1. To __add Citrix servers__ click __Add__ in the Administration ribbon and then select the __Add Computers__ option from the dropdown menu.